Beauregard Parish, Louisiana: National Register of Historic Places

 There are 12 places listed on the National Register of Historic Places including the Beauregard Parish Courthouse, the Beauregard Parish Jail, the Beauregard Parish Training School, the DeRidder Commercial Historic District and the Burks House.
 See National Register of Historic Places listings in Beauregard Parish, Louisiana.

 Politics

+Beauregard Parish was a Democratic stronghold at the time of its founding, and it remained so until the 1950s, when it became a swing Parish.
+In 1984 it supported Republican Ronald Reagan and has remained in the Republican column since.
+From 2004 onward through 2024, every presidential election has broken the previous record for the strongest Republican performance in Parish history.